Wild weather: Greenhouses vanish, huge amount of weed washes up on shore

-Power outages, trees down and greenhouses blowing away was the result of wild weather hitting the Bay of Plenty overnight.
+Owner of Katoa Lake Rotorua Will Scadden said his team had worked all morning to clear space for their boats to operate as they were unable too with the weed in the way.

+He said they had to postpone a few trips and were waiting on the council to come up with a cleanup plan for the weeds.

-The heavy rain and strong wind warnings issued for the region eventuated with more than a 1000 Rotorua properties without power this morning.
+Meanwhile, more than a 1000 Rotorua properties were without power this morning.

 Unison was reporting 766 properties in the Lynmore and Lakes area had lost power this morning, while 416 were without in Hamurana since about 1am.